noqqe/why-openbsd.rocks/content/fact/httpd.md

 big for the base system.

-At some point, Reyk Floeter wrote a minimal HTTP server which replaced all externally developed http servers in the base system.
+At some point, Reyk Floeter wrote a minimal HTTP server which replaced all externally developed http servers in the base system. httpd was first released in OpenBSD 5.6

 ```
 server "www.example.com" {